 - Write with your audience in mind.
 Think about who will be reading your blog and what they’ll want to know and shape your content around those points.

 - Make your content readable.
 Use images, graphs, headings, bullet points, and other elements that break up your text.

 - Use links.
 Link to other pages on your site to keep visitors on your blog and boost SEO value.
 You should also link to other authority sites that supplement your content.

 - Promote, promote, promote!
 Each blog post should be promoted on social media in addition to being posted on your blog.
 You can also wait a couple of weeks and syndicate your content on LinkedIn or Medium with a link back to your blog.
 Commenting on other travel blogs is also a great way to get your name and website link out there.

 Building an email list is crucial for any blogger who plans to use their blog as a springboard for a business in some form.
 Your email subscribers are your new potential customers to market to.

-Set up an email list builder that includes a pop-up to capture emails from visitors and integrates with email marketing software that lets you customize and schedule emails to send to your subscribers.
+Set up a popup builder that includes a pop-up to capture emails from visitors and integrates with email marketing software that lets you customize and schedule emails to send to your subscribers.
 Plan email content in your content calendar, just like you would your blog content.
 As a travel blogger, you can create email content like giveaways for travel gear, free email courses on travel photography, and other travel-focused content your subscribers will love.